DrugLib.com — Drug Information Portal

 Enalapril maleate and hydrochlorothiazide tablets are indicated for the treatment of hypertension.

-In using enalapril maleate and hydrochlorothiazide, consideration should be given to the fact that another angiotensin converting enzyme inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen vascular disease, and that available data are insufficient to show that enalapril does not have a similar risk.
+In using enalapril maleate and hydrochlorothiazide tablets, consideration should be given to the fact that another angiotensin converting enzyme inhibitor, captopril, has caused agranulocytosis, particularly in patients with renal impairment or collagen vascular disease, and that available data are insufficient to show that enalapril does not have a similar risk.
 (See WARNINGS.)

 See all Enalapril and Hydrochlorothiazide indications & dosage >>